mohammed-uzair/almarai-easy-pick/README.md

   * MVVM

 ##Setting Up
-You will need to add your API key to the project, generate it from the google console here[API_KEY]
+You will need to add your API key to the project, generate it from the [google console]

 ## Report Issues
 Notice any issues with a repository?
 Please file a github issue in the repository.